The Spiritual Exercises of St. Ignatius

 What Do They Contain?

-It is a manual with exercises to be carried out by an exercitant with counsel from a spiritual director.
-The structure of the guide book of the spiritual exercises opens with 20 introductory explanations and a statement of purpose of the exercises is to help one discard disordered attachments and through this means to order one’s life towards God without coming to a decision from such attachments that are pleasing more to the self than to God.
+The Spiritual Exercise is a manual containing various meditations to be carried out by an exercitant with counsel from a spiritual director.
+The structure of this guidebook opens with 20 introductory explanations - Annotations, and a statement of purpose of the Exercises - The Principle and Foundation, through which one comes to order one’s life and all of life's decisions towards what is pleasing to God.

-The Spiritual Exercises consist of meditations on the mysteries (50) in scripture on the life of Christ and 4 main exercises the Call of Christ the King, The Two Standards (Christ and Satan), and the Three Classes of Persons which fosters an adherence of the heart to total commitment to God.
-While the exercise Three Ways of Humility is called a consideration.
+The Exercises consist of Meditations on the mysteries (50) in scripture on the life of Christ and several main spiritual exercises: The Call of Christ the King, The Two Standards (Christ and Satan), and the Three Classes of Persons, which fosters an adherence of the heart to total commitment to God, and The Three Ways of Humility called a Consideration.

-The first week consists of exercises that are characteristic of the purgative way, the purification of the soul frees so as one advances toward God.
+The First Week consists of exercises that are characteristic of the Purgative Way, the purification of the soul to free one from disordered attachments in advancing toward God.

-The second-week present exercises proper to the movement of the illuminative was -with the acquiring of virtues in the imitation of Christ where we are called to participate with Him in spreading His kingdom.
+The Second Week presents exercises proper to the movement of the Illuminative Way -with the acquiring of virtues in the imitation of Christ, where we are called to participate with Him in spreading His kingdom.

-The third and fourth weeks have the contemplative characteristics of the unitive or perfective way with activities to establish a habitual and intimate union with God through Christ.
-We associate closely with Christ in his suffering in the third week and its joy in the fourth week.
+The Third and Fourth Weeks have the contemplative characteristics of the Unitive or Perfective Way with activities to establish a habitual and intimate union with God through Christ.
+We associate closely with Christ

 Offered either as a 30-day silent retreat or a 30-week retreat in everyday life.